 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 University of Michigan - Ann Arbor is a good option for students pursuing a Teacher Education Subject Specific degree.
 After graduating, Subject Specific Ed students generally earn about $38,772 in the first five years of their career.
-Ann Arbor, Michigan is an excellent setting for college students who appreciate the active city life.
+Prefer a sizable student body?
+This college has over 20,000 students on campus.

 Andrews University is a good choice for students pursuing a Teacher Education Subject Specific degree.
 Subject specific ed majors from Andrews University receive an earnings boost of approximately 1.3% over the typical income of teacher education subject specific majors.
 Students who enjoy a more slow-paced life will appreciate Andrews University's location in the small town of Berrien Springs, Michigan.

 Score higher than 25 on the ACT?
 That's above the standard applicant score, so definitely submit it.
 This school does not require freshmen to live on-campus.
 A virtual tour is a great way to learn more about Andrews University.

 Wayne State University is a good option for students pursuing a Teacher Education Subject Specific degree.
 Wayne State University teacher education subject specific students make 1.0% more than the standard subject specific ed student.
 With more than 20,000 students, Wayne State University is one of the largest schools in the nation.

 You'll get a high-return on your education investment with Wayne State University, considering its net price of $22,170 is an excellent value.
 Due to the diverse campus at Wayne State, you will have a lot of opportunities to meet students from all backgrounds.
 For more information, look at college scorecard.